Joint Concert by Asagao-no-kai & Korean Embassy ≪Nov. 9th, 2023≫

 Mr. Ambassador Dokumin Yoon gave a greeting. <Greetings Summary>

-Korean ambassador Shortly after taking up my post last year, I met with the families of the abduction victims and hear their stories.
+Shortly after taking up my post last year, I met with the families of the abduction victims and hear their stories.
 And in August of this year, I visited the Yokota Megumi photo exhibition hosted by Asagao-no-kai.
 It was truly heartbreaking and deeply saddening to meet the families who have had to live through such tragedy and to see the photos of a once happy family.

 To resolve the abduction issue and the human rights issues in North Korea, Korea and Japan must work closely together.
 And for this, we need to garner broad interest and support.
 Today's gathering has been organized for this purpose.